 Meaning and Significance of Idioms for IELTS

 Idioms can be defined as phrases that have acquired meaning with common and continuous usage and this meaning is not literal.
 If someone tells you they have “found their feet”, they don’t mean it literally.
 Finding one’s feet means they have found themselves comfortable doing something.
 As a basic explanation, an idiom uses one or more metaphors to describe a situation or an expression.
 That’s why you should not believe an idiom right away.
 Try unravelling it by putting it in different sentences.

-In every idiom, there will be a metaphor(s) to turn its literal meaning into something that is absurd or in a different context.
+In every idiom, there will be a metaphor(s) to turn its literal meaning into something absurd or in a different context.
 For instance, if your friend tells you that “writing a literature essay is a piece of cake for him”, you don’t have to go literally into the phrase.
 Understand it in terms of its common use through which you will know that “a piece of cake” means that it’s an easy thing to do.

 When it comes to the IELTS speaking test, idioms are a chief aspect because having an idiomatic vocabulary will show an advanced speaking proficiency in English.
-Using idioms in a speaking test provides you with the chance to get a good speaking score and since they are majorly spoken as informal expressions and phrases, adding them to the IELTS writing test is not a good idea.
+Using idioms in a speaking test provides you with the chance to get a good speaking score and since they are mostly spoken as informal expressions and phrases, adding them to the IELTS writing test is not a good idea.
 Further, as listed in band descriptors for the IELTS speaking test, using idioms can lead you to a band 7 candidate in the test and with a skilful grasp, you can move further to a rare 8 and 9 which requires an even stronger grasp of idiomatic English.